dekoza/mtgpl/docs/_sources/KHC.rst.txt

 :mtgtip:`Hero of Bretagard<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/4/4458c16c-b71d-481d-863b-f2e3b1320178.jpg?1611193043|https://scryfall.com/card/khc/4/hero-of-bretagard?utm_source=api>`
-   Whenever you exile one or more cards from your hand and/or permanents from the battlefield, put that many +1/+1 counters on Hero of Bretagard.
+   Whenever a spell or ability you control exiles one or more cards from your hand and/or permanents from the battlefield, put that many +1/+1 counters on Hero of Bretagard.

    As long as Hero of Bretagard has five or more counters on it, it has flying and is an Angel in addition to its other types.